skogsgren/spotlight/README.md

 all of the different soups.
-Currently I have defined several distinct soups (`peasoup` and `chefsoup`) that originally were simpler because those were the only ones required (so it made sense to have them defined at the point where the `request` function was).
-However when I added the embedded class functionality I also needed to have the raw soup as input for the `extract_text` function, which eliminated this supposed simplicity.
+Currently I have defined several distinct soups (`peasoup` and `chefsoup`) that originally were simpler because those were the only ones required (so it made sense to have them defined at the point where the `request` method was).
+However when I added the embedded class functionality I also needed to have the raw soup as input for the `extract_text` method, which eliminated this supposed simplicity.
 However seeing that the functionality would not change in either case I decided to simply leave it in.